forcedotcom/source-deploy-retrieve/HANDBOOK.md

 `strictDirectoryNames` maps type directory names to the matching metadata type id.
 Types listed here are **required** to have their files located in a path that has a folder ancestor with the assigned directory name.
 We cannot determine some types from a file path’s file suffix alone for a handful of reasons:

-* A type doesn’t have an assigned file suffix.
+- A type doesn’t have an assigned file suffix.
 This is common for bundle types (LightningComponentBundle, WaveTemplateBundle, etc)
-* Two exposed metadata types share a file suffix.
+- Two exposed metadata types share a file suffix.
 This is an undesirable pattern in the library, and the only way to reconcile it is to force one of the types to require a strict parent.
 Break the tie by forcing the newest type to require a strict parent.
 CustomSite is an example of this.
-* A type is exposed with a suffix by the name of `xml` - a reserved suffix.
+- A type is exposed with a suffix by the name of `xml` - a reserved suffix.
 I’m looking at you EmailServicesFunction.

 `childTypes` maps child component file suffixes to their parent’s type id.
 This helps when, for instance, we are parsing a decomposed component file such as a CustomField on a CustomObject.
 We are then able to quickly identify the parent type of the file.
 This is primarily beneficial for decomposed components but may have other uses in the future.

 `apiVersion` is meant to reflect the api version the registry configuration is aligned with.
 It’s also used as the default api version for a handful of operations like generating package XMLs or deploying/retrieving.

 ### Updating the registry.json file

 This file is large and luckily, not entirely crafted by hand.
 And because new metadata types are being added to the platform each release, we’ll need to update the registry.json file.
 The update-registry module in the scripts folder automatically updates the registry as best it can using a describeMetadata() call against a provided Salesforce org, without overwriting manual changes.
 It also attempts to update the indexes listed in the previous section.
 When generating a new version of the registry, it’s important to manually review the changes to ensure they make sense and aren’t destructive.
 When in doubt, test functionality with the new version.
-See [Updating the Registry](https://github.com/forcedotcom/source-deploy-retrieve/blob/develop/contributing/developing.md#updating-the-registry) in the development README on how to invoke the script with Yarn.
+See [Contributing Metadata Types to the Registry](./contributing/metadata.md) in the development README on how to invoke the script with Yarn.

 Unfortunately. we sometimes need to manually change a type definition, albeit rarely.
 The `typeOverride.json` file allows us to overwrite any updates the script attempts to make that we don’t want to happen.

-🛠 *At the moment, updating the registry is a manual process when it should be something that runs after a major release automatically.
-We are investigating how to best make this happen as of 7/01/2021.*
+🛠 _At the moment, updating the registry is a manual process when it should be something that runs after a major release automatically.
+We are investigating how to best make this happen as of 7/01/2021._

-🛠 *Another issue is we are limited by the permissions and licenses of the org that we are running the update script on, which may return incomplete describe information.
+🛠 _Another issue is we are limited by the permissions and licenses of the org that we are running the update script on, which may return incomplete describe information.
 We need to address this as soon as possible to not run into type gaps between releases.
-This is being worked on as of 7/16/2021.*
+This is being worked on as of 7/16/2021._

 ### The registry object